numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

    a concrete subclass or raise an error (default, and possibly enforced initially).
-2. Unlike concrete DTypes, abstract DTypes can be superclasses, they may also serve like pythons abstract base classes (ABC).
+2. Unlike concrete DTypes, abstract DTypes can be superclasses, they may also serve like Python's abstract base classes (ABC).
    (It may be possible to simply use/inherit from Python ABCs.)

 These two rules are identical to the type choices made for example in the Julia